notetakingforeggs/surfeillanceV2-backend/README.md

 # :surfer: Surfeillance-V2

 Welcome to my rewriting of **Surfeillance**!
-In during our Northcoders Java Bootcamp I took a role focussing primarily on the android frThis was created during my time at the Northcoders Bootcamp and is written in Javaontend.
+During our group project Northcoders Java Bootcamp I took a role focussing primarily on the android frontend.
 This project is partly to give me a chance to write the backend, and also implement a slightly different featureset.
-I have left out the auth, and the idea of logging trips.
-The function of this is to streamline my repeated browsing of a selection of surf forecasts across a few apps to give me the skinny as to whether there is feasible local surf near me on the horizon.
+- The main thrust of this is to streamline my repeated browsing of a selection of surf forecasts across a few apps to give me the skinny as to whether there is feasible local surf near me on the horizon.
+- I have made the intentional decision to not implement Auth - seeing this as something that can be added later if it starts getting use by others.
+- I have chosen not to continue and the idea of logging trips, seeing this as a potential future feature.

-It showcases various programming concepts and techniques including Test Driven Development (TDD), Object Oriented Programming (OOP), and Functional Programming in Java.
+This project showcases various programming concepts and techniques including Test Driven Development (TDD), Object Oriented Programming (OOP), and Creating a REST-ful .

 # 📚 Table of Contents
 -